nialvo/Piet/README.md

 # Piet

-This program allows the user to create random Monrian-style drawings.
+This program allows the user to create random Mondrian-style drawings.
 No color yet.